 - Bitcoin launched in 2009 with a value of US$0.
-People largely mined for its tokens (BTC) on the Bitcoin network to obtain their share of the tokens.
+It was largely mined for its tokens (BTC) on the Bitcoin network for miners to obtain their share of the tokens.

 - However, BTC would go on to hit the US$100 mark just four years later.
 In 2021, BTC hit an all-time high price of US$68,789.63.

 - On the other hand, BTC has had its fair share of valleys throughout its history.
 At certain points in time — including 2018 and 2022 — it was trading at a discount of up to 50%.

 - Nobody knows where BTC’s price is headed next, but steadfast enthusiasts who have held onto their tokens for several years have been handsomely rewarded.

 Bitcoin Price History